akapug/elide-showcases/elide-quiz/scorer/VERCEL_KV_SETUP.md

 For local dev, the leaderboard will use in-memory storage (resets on restart).

-To test with real KV locally:
+To test with real Redis locally:
 ```bash
 vercel env pull .env.local --token eIXrxr7HctmPlBEGyrrxFUOe
 ```

-Then run your dev server with those env vars.
+Then run your dev server - it will use the Redis connection from `.env.local`.

 ## Migration from /tmp

 The old implementation used `/tmp/leaderboard.json` which was ephemeral (reset on every deploy).

-The new implementation uses Vercel KV which is:
+The new implementation uses Vercel Redis which is:
 - ✅ Persistent across deploys
-- ✅ Fast (Redis)
+- ✅ Fast (Redis is designed for this)
-- ✅ Global (replicated)
+- ✅ Global (replicated across regions)
-- ✅ Free tier available
+- ✅ Free tier (256MB, 10K commands/day)

 All existing submissions in `/tmp` will be lost, but that's expected since they were ephemeral anyway.

+**Why Redis is perfect for this**:
+- Leaderboard data is small (~10KB for 100 submissions)
+- Needs fast reads/writes
+- Simple key-value storage
+- No complex queries needed

 ## Next Steps